 On this second day, they will also be cooking special dishes to offer to the deities.
 Sweet rice known as 'Pongal' will be cooked in a new clay pot, with fresh turmeric and ginger tied around it.

 As the rice boils over and foams out of the clay pot, the Tamil devotees will shout "Pongalo Pongal".
 Watching the rice boils and foams out of the pot is a good omen as it means 'good blessing' and prosperity.

 Once the Pongal is ready, it will be offered to the Sun God, Surya, in gratitude for the blessings given.
 Indian sweets, sugar cane, spices, etc. will also be part of the offerings to the deity.
 They will later eat these offerings as an act of cleansing themselves of their past sins.

 Although Pongal is a harvest festival, Malaysian Tamils are not farmers.
-It is a tradition and believes that were brought over when they migrated from South India.
+It is a tradition and believes that was brought over when they migrated from South India.